-Bigger planets dim the star’s brightness the most while smaller planets dim the star’s brightness slightly.
-The duration of when the planet covers the star discovers how large a planet is to their star.
-The frequency of the star passing in front of the star can also tell scientists the duration of the orbit.
+Bigger planets tend to dim the star’s brightness more than smaller ones.
+The duration of when the planet covers the star helps scientist determine how large a planet is in combination with other information.
+The frequency, how often a star passes in front of a star, is another hint scientist use.
+For instance, planets that are close to a star have tend to be rocky planets.
 Equipped with this plethora of information, scientists can conclude features about a planet.

-Usually, planets that orbit closer to the star are commonly rocky planets while planets that are farther from the star are gas giants.
 Additionally, the closer the planet is to the sun, the faster it will orbit.
 Using the orbital duration of the planet, astronomers can determine how far the planet is to their star.
-Planets that are closer to a star orbit faster.
 Scientists then use this to determine if the planet is habitable for life.
 Depending on the planet’s proximity to the sun, the planet might be too hot, too cold, or just right for life.
 Astronomers call the habitable zone the “Goldilocks zone”.
 They hope that these planets have the right conditions for fostering life.
 (1)

 Are we alone?

 But what does the Kepler mission mean for us?
 Scientists can use this information to understand how our solar system formed.
 Our own solar system is so stunningly diverse, yet we know very little about it.
 As of today, Kepler has discovered around 2,400 planets with 2,000 awaiting confirmation.
 This all comes from looking at 15,000 stars in the night sky.
 As we look forward to what TESS has to discover, Kepler is a huge milestone in humanity’s quest for extraterrestrial life.

 References & Footnotes: